Over the past three years I have contributed to over 30 pro bono projects for non-profits, primarily aimed at business plans and strategy.

 Benefits of this approach:

-– Produces strong shared understanding among stakeholders of the current overall operation (this is useful for many other purposes).
+– Strong shared understanding among stakeholders of the current overall operation (this is useful for many other purposes),

 – Low overhead (just schedule the workshops, no prep or training required)